 An intercity service was created by the FCRTA due to increased demand of Mendota residents desiring transportation to Firebaugh and vice-versa.
-The Firebaugh/Mendota shuttle service operates 8 hours per day serving this purpose.
+The Firebaugh/Mendota shuttle service operates Monday-Friday for this purpose.

 18. SPECIAL FCRTA Rural Area Trips

 The FCRTA has implemented the use of a mini-van service for general public riders living in Fresno County and outside of existing rural township boundaries.
 This service is on a reservation basis.